How Long Is Earth Concert?

 • In how many hours is an Earth concert?

 The American rock band Earth has been in operation and organizing live shows since the early 1980s.
-Since their formation in that time, the band have emerged as innovators of drone metal and instrumental rock, performing tracks that often exceed thirty minutes of slow crescendo.
+Since their formation at that time, the band has emerged as innovators of drone metal and instrumental rock, performing tracks that often exceed thirty minutes of slow crescendo.
 But just how long are those live shows performed on Earth?
 This part asks fans what they are likely to anticipate when attending an Earth concert.

 Earth Concert, also known as I Communications," was an album and a live concert that was performed by Michael Jackson in 1999, It lasted for 72 hours and was watched by more than 2 billion people around the globe.

 Depending on the band, an Earth concert can take up to 90 minutes, but it is usually around 60–90 minutes.
 Their shows are rich, even if they are 45-minute shows rather than 2 hours or more like some other jam or progressive rock bands.
-Succinctly, within the heavy notes of Earth's compact setlists, the band is able to take the audience through those trance-like areas that are much broader.
+Succinctly, within the heavy notes of Earth's compact setlists, the band can take the audience through those trance-like areas that are much broader.

 Again, like any concert that is performed in front of an audience, the specific duration of the concert may change from one day to another depending on the formation of the set list, recurrence of encores, and other related attributes.
 But it is rather easy to assume that an Earth show will fall somewhere between 60 and 90 minutes.